minkezhang/recipes/mains/steamed_pork_with_rice.md

    brown.
 1. Grind in a spice mixer until right consistency.
 1. Add > 1/2c water and let sit for 15 - 30min.
 Rice mixture should be moist and
-   saturated water.
+   saturated with water.

 ### Meat

 1. Wash the meat cuts and cut.
 For pork belly, cut into 1/4 slices, otherwise cut into 1in chunks (e.g. for shortribs).
 1. Marinade in fridge for one hour.
 1. Mix meat with rice.
 1. Cut root vegetables into similar shape and size to meat.